 , San Diego

-Confirmed SpeakerCarolina Ilic, AICP serves as a Senior Regional Planner at the San Diego Association of Governments (SANDAG).
+Confirmed SpeakerCarolina Ilic serves as Senior Regional Planner at the San Diego Association of Governments (SANDAG).
 She earned her Bachelor’s Degree in Sociology from UCLA and her Master’s Degree in City Planning from San Diego State University (SDSU).
+She is a member of the American Institute of Certified Planners (AICP).
 She has worked at SANDAG for over 20 years.
 Carolina served as project manager of the Regional Comprehensive Plan (RCP) for the San Diego region.
-To implement the RCP, she coordinated the preparation of the "Smart Growth Concept Map," worked on visual simulations showing how communities can be transformed by smart growth, managed the Call for Projects for the TransNet Smart Growth Incentive Program and Active Transportation Grant Program, and developed an implementation strategy for SANDAG’s Regional Complete Streets Policy.
-Carolina also managed the preparation of the Urban Area Transit Strategy – a key input into the development of SANDAG’s 2050 Regional Transportation Plan/Sustainable Communities Strategy (2050 RTP/SCS), and contributed to the development of San Diego Forward: The Regional Plan.
-She also managed the statewide Cap-and-Trade Affordable Housing and Sustainable Communities grant program in San Diego, and served as an evaluator for California’s Active Transportation Program.
-Carolina is a Board member and mentor for the San Diego Section of the American Planning Association (SDAPA) and is a mentor in the Urban Land Institute (ULI).
-In addition, Carolina has taught regional planning as an adjunct faculty member at SDSU, and frequently serves as a guest lecturer on planning issues at local universities.
+Over the years, Carolina has coordinated the preparation of the "Smart Growth Concept Map," worked on visual simulations showing how communities can be transformed by smart growth, managed the Call for Projects for the TransNet Smart Growth Incentive Program and Active Transportation Grant Program, and implemented SANDAG’s Regional Complete Streets Policy.
+Carolina contributed heavily to the development of San Diego Forward: The Regional Plan, adopted in 2015.
+She is currently managing the next Call for Projects for the TransNet grant programs and working on the Regional Plan update, particularly on public health aspects.
+Carolina was born in Santiago, Chile, and is fluent in Spanish.
+She is a Board member and mentor for the San Diego Section of the American Planning Association (SDAPA).

 , Metropolitan Council